kyaiooiayk/Kubernetes-Notes/ReadMe.md

 ***

 ## Introduction
+- Kubernetes is also known as k8s.
-- **Kubernetes** (also known as k8s) is meant to run across a cluster environment.
+- It is meant to run across a cluster environment.
-- It is meant to coordinate clusters of nodes at scale in production in an efficient manner.
-While Docker provides an open standard for packaging and distributing containerised apps, the potential complexities can add up fast.
+- Kubernetes is a **container orchestration** platform used to manage containerised applications.
+- It used to automate important parts of the container management process such as container replication, scaling, monitoring and scheduling.
+It’s an open-source platform written in Google’s Go programming language.
 - How do you coordinate and schedule several containers?
 How do all of the different containers in your app talk to each other?
 How do you scale several container instances?
 This is where Kubernetes can help.
 - It contains all the parts and glue to form a resilient and reliable way of running services, including things like load balancers, resource quotas, scaling policies, traffic management, sharing secrets, and more.
 ***

 ## Kubernetes vs. Docker
+ - While Docker provides an open standard (consistent state across different servers or cloud environments) for packaging and distributing containerised apps, the potential complexities can add up fast.
 - Simplistically kubernetes is more extensive than Docker.
 In another words, kubernetes helps orchastrates several dockers.
 ***